 Protecting Our Waters: Shorewood Waters Project

 Living along Lake Michigan's shoreline comes with both incredible beauty and important responsibility.
-For over 25 years, Kae DonLevy has been at the forefront of Great Lakes education, and since 2011, she's been leading the Shorewood Waters Project—a community initiative that connects residents to the waterways right in their backyard.
+For over 25 years, Kae DonLevy has been at the forefront of Great Lakes education, and since 2011, she's been leading the Shorewood Waters Project—a community initiative that connects residents to the waterways.
+This year, the organization is celebrating 15 years.

 In this conversation, Kae shares practical ways families can make a difference, highlights upcoming community events, and explains why Shorewood's unique position between river and lake makes it the perfect place to learn about water stewardship.
 If you've ever wondered how to get your kids excited about environmental science or wanted simple steps to protect local water quality, this interview offers both inspiration and actionable advice.